Third-Party Design Approval Agencies

 How to Submit Your Application

-Submit your application, including all forms, documents, and fee to:
+Submit your application, including all forms, documents, and fees to:

 HCD-Manufactured Housing Program

 P.O.
 Box 278180, Sacramento, CA 95827

-After approval of your third-party designation and prior to any work as a third-party agency, you must submit to HCD-Manufactured Housing Program a completed and signed Form MH/FBH 433 (PDF) and a copy of your contract for services or termination of your contract for services each time you perform those services or terminate the contract.
+After approval of your third-party designation and prior to any work as a third-party agency, you must submit to HCD-Manufactured Housing Program a completed and signed form HCD MH/FBH 443 (PDF) and a copy of your contract for services or termination of your contract for services each time you perform those services or terminate the contract.

 Manufactured Housing Program

-Third-party agencies (PDF) are certified by the Factory-Built Housing Program staff to perform as a DAA and/or a QAA, enforcing design and construction approval of factory-built housing designated for sale in California.
+Third-party agencies (PDF) are certified by Factory-Built Housing Program staff to perform as a DAA and/or a QAA, enforcing design and construction approval of factory-built housing designated for sale in California.
 Third-party agencies, once approved, provide these services as businesses acting on behalf of HCD.

-In order to qualify as a third-party agency, you must complete the Design Approval Agency and/or Quality Assurance Agency Certification Application, form FBH-307 (PDF) required of all new or renewal applications and submit all required documents listed on the form.
+In order to qualify as a third-party agency, you must complete the Design Approval Agency and/or Quality Assurance Agency Certification Application (PDF) required of all new or renewal applications and submit all required documents listed on the form.

 When acting on behalf of HCD as a third-party agency, you must execute a Notice of Third-Party Contract or Contract Termination (PDF) at the time of the inspection services and upon termination of the contract and send a copy to HCD no later than ten days after the effective date of the contract or termination of the contract.

 The Code Matrix (PDF) can be used as an aid when providing services as a third-party agency to determine the construction standards and enforcement authority.